JetBrains/Qodana/topics/taint-analysis.md

 that can be allocated for a specific file.
 The default value is 5000 ms.</p>
     </tab>
     <tab title="Settings for Batch Analysis" id="ta-batch-analysis">
-        <p>This configures the batch analysis that occurs over an entire project.</p>
+        <p>Configuration of batch analysis over an entire project.</p>
-        <p>The <ui-path>Max depth of referenced file from current for batch analysis</ui-path> field configures analysis
+        <p>The <ui-path>Max depth of a referenced file from current for batch analysis</ui-path> field configures analysis
 depth using the <code>file 1 -> file 2 (level 1) -> file 3 (level 2) -> -> file 4 (level 3) -> ...</code> pattern where
 a specified value configures how deep your code will be analyzed.
 From the pattern, you can see that, for example,
 <code>2</code> will cover two references.
 The default value is <code>1</code> (one) meaning that only one reference to